 Estimating the cost of maintaining an HTML site is even more difficult than estimating the cost of building one because it completely depends on your coding abilities.
 If you don’t have any coding skills, you will have to pay a developer to make any changes to your site.
 Even simple tasks like adding new content or inserting images will require you to hire a developer for a few hours.

 That’s why WebFX estimates that the cost of maintaining an HTML site can range from $400 to $60,000 per year.
 However, a smaller site like the one mentioned above will range much more moderately from $400 to $1,200 per year.

-Since you can add new content and perform most tasks without hiring a developer in WordPress, managing an HTML website will likely end up costing much more than a WordPress website.
+Since you can add new content and perform most tasks without hiring a WordPress developer, managing an HTML website will likely end up costing much more than a WordPress website.